kubernetes/community/sig-etcd/vision.md

 # SIG etcd Vision

 The long-term success of the etcd project depends on the following:
-- Etcd the most reliable key-value storage
+- Etcd is a reliable key-value storage
 - Etcd is simple to operate
 - Etcd is a standalone solution for managing infrastructure
 - Etcd scales beyond Kubernetes dimensions